 Straddling the Mozambique-Zimbabwe border at around 20°S, the Chimanimani Mountains have long been known as an area of high plant diversity and endemism.
-With almost threequarters of the montane massif in Mozambique, the upland area covers around 530 km2 and ranges in altitude from about 500 m in the south to the highest peak of Mt Binga at 2436 m.
+With almost three-quarters of the montane massif in Mozambique, the upland area covers around 530 km2 and ranges in altitude from about 500 m in the south to the highest peak of Mt Binga at 2436 m.
 Most of the main plateau lies at around 1000 to 1800 m.
-The mountains are protected on both sides of the border as National Park or National Reserve, and together form part of a Trans-Frontier Conservation Area (TFCA).
+The craggy appearance of the mountains results from the underlying geology of resistant Precambrian Umkondo quartzites, the weathering of which results in very nutrient-deficient soils.
+It is this that is believed to be the evolutionary driver for the exceptional levels of plant endemism found here.
+The mountains are protected on both sides of the border as a National Park or National Reserve, and together form they part of a Trans-Frontier Conservation Area (TFCA).